Universal Rank Inference via Residual Subsampling with Application to Large Networks: Model setting and motivation

-where $\bbH = \mathbb E(\widetilde \bbX)$ is the mean matrix with some fixed but unknown rank $K\ll n$ and $\bbW$ is the noise matrix with bounded and independent entries on and above the diagonals.
-As mentioned in the introduction, model \eqref{0908.1} includes popularly used network models as special cases.
-In such applications, the observed matrix $\bbX$ is the adjacency matrix and can be either $\widetilde\bbX$ or $\widetilde\bbX - \diag(\widetilde\bbX)$, with the former corresponding to networks with self-loops and the latter corresponding to networks without self-loops, respectively.
+where $\bbH = \mathbb E(\widetilde \bbX)$ is the mean matrix with unknown rank $K\ll n$ and $\bbW$ is the noise matrix with bounded and independent entries on and above the diagonals.
+In network applications, the observed matrix $\bbX$ is the adjacency matrix and can be either $\widetilde\bbX$ or $\widetilde\bbX - \diag(\widetilde\bbX)$, with the former corresponding to network with selfloops and the latter corresponding to network without selfloops, respectively.
 An important and interesting question is inferring the unknown rank $K$, which corresponds to the number of communities in network models.
 We address the problem by testing the hypotheses \eqref{eq:hypothesis} under the universal model \eqref{0908.1}.

 We note that with some transformation, model \eqref{0908.1} can accommodate nonsymmetric matrices.
 In fact, for any matrix $\widetilde \bbX$ that can be written as the summation of a rank $K$ mean matrix and a noise matrix of independent components, we can define a new matrix as